skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They hold the bridge for several hours.
 Midnight passes.
 Then suddenly the grave walkers retreat.
 This comes as a surprise to everyone.
-They usually keep up the assult until almost dawn.
+They usually keep up the assault until almost dawn.
 The soldiers brace themselves, expecting that this is the calm before an even bigger storm, but their fears prove unfounded.
 Mordan does not strike again that night.
 His forces were numerous, why would he signal the retreat?